 For the herbal use, please refer to our ‘herbs for healing‘ page where you can find the remedial uses of some of our more common ‘weeds’.

 Flowering times are approximate.
 Plants don’t take a lot of notice of calendars and the changes in our climate are mixing things up a bit.
-The times we’ve given are from our own experience.
+The times we’ve given are from our own local experience.

-We’re always learning about our botanic community, taking new pics and meeting folks who know a lot more than we do, so keep checking your favourite plants on these pages.
+We’re always learning about our botanic community, taking new pics and meeting folks who know a lot more than we do, so keep checking your favourite plants in these pages.
 There’s always more to come!

 Many herbs are found in the wild.
 They have medicinal qualities besides being good to eat.
 See here for our favourites.